Raphide/ToDo-App/README.md

 ### purpose of project

-- Your task is to create an application that allows you to track, add, and delete tasks as well as manage categories of tasks.
+- The task is to create an application that allows you to track, add, and delete tasks as well as manage categories of tasks.

 ### MVP